-Microsoft operating systems and ReactOS provides the regsvr32 command in order to register and unregister DLL files.
+Microsoft operating systems and ReactOS provide the regsvr32 command in order to register and unregister DLL files.
 Also, ActiveX components can be registered by using the regsvr32 command.
 You may think that the 32 in the regsvr32 command is about 32-bit architecture but it’s not.
 You can use the regsvr32 for both 32-bit and 64-bit operating systems.
 The regsvr32 command is very similar to the Linux ldconfig command which loads kernel modules.
+The complete name of the regsvr32 is

 regsvr32 Command Parameters